Captioning in Zoom

 - Click Copy the API token and share it with the captioning service using your pre-arranged method.
 A Subtitles available notice will pop up when the caption feed to Zoom begins; click it and choose Show subtitles to display them to participants.

-New: Turn on Live Transcript (ASR Captioning)
+Turn on Live Transcript (ASR Captioning) — NEW!

 ASR captions are called “Live Transcript” in Zoom.
 Currently only the Host can turn them on and they are visible to all participants, but Zoom is developing a feature that will enable participants to toggle Live Transcript on/off themselves.